megalobamboozlementarianism/static-server-npm/README.md

 After you download run 'npm install'

-//  We build out a simple server that responds with index.html
+We have built out a simple server that responds with index.html

+## running in development
+use "npm run dev'
+will be on port '3000'